Netskeh/go-smarty-reader/README.md

 # Go Smarty Reader

 The smart meter (called _Smarty_) deployed in Luxembourg allows the user to access a predefined set of data over the P1 port, a serial read-only interface, like its counterpart in the Netherlands.
-However the data stream in Luxembourg is encrypted using the AES128-GCM algorithm (see the [specification](https://www.nexxtlab.lu/download/453/)), which raises the barrier for anyone interested in their own energy consumption.
+However the data stream in Luxembourg is encrypted using the AES128-GCM algorithm (see the [specification](https://www.luxmetering.lu/pdf/SPEC%20-%20E-Meter_P1_specification_20210308.pdf)), which raises the barrier for anyone interested in their own energy consumption.
 This is where Go Smarty Reader comes into play: handling the serial connection, decrypting the Smarty telegrams, optionally publishing the measurements via MQTT, and with Golang as basis it easily compiles for different platforms.

-For additional information please visit our [blog post](https://www.nexxtlab.lu/smarty-dongle/) at NEXXTLAB.

 ## Getting Started

 These instructions will get you a copy of the project up and running on your local machine for development and testing purposes.
-If the explanations here are insufficient to your needs, please take a look at our [blog post](https://www.nexxtlab.lu/smarty-dongle/), where you will find additional details.

 ### Prerequisites